amatov/SegmentationBiomarkerCTC/Coverslip/README.md

-#### Matlab code for the analysis of coverslips written mainly by Shayan Modiri
+#### Matlab code for the analysis of cropped coverslip images was written mainly by Shayan Modiri

+#### C++ code for the analysis of whole coversloips was written by Nik Mihaylov